Haz-15/Assignment-2/README.md

    **TCP Transmission Control Protocol**
    Manages the sending and receiving of all data of packets.
+   When applications open a connection to another computer on the Internet, the messages they send (using a specific application layer protocol) get passed down the stack to the TCP layer.

   ``Routers and TCP Systems are Scalable``